 installed the server on a remote system, substitute that hostname or IP

-In production, you should connect to IDM via the default secure port, 8443, and import a signed certificate into the truststore, as discussed in Section 20.1, "Accessing the Security Management Service" in the Integrator's Guide.
+In production, you should connect to IDM via the default secure port, 8443, and import a signed certificate into the truststore, as discussed in "Accessing the Security Management Service" in the Integrator's Guide.